Holy-Morphism/deep-tone/README.md

 # DeepTone - AI Voice Coach

-DeepTone is a mobile application built with Flutter that uses artificial intelligence to help users improve their vocal skills.
-Whether you're a singer, public speaker, or someone looking to enhance your vocal delivery, DeepTone provides real-time feedback and personalized coaching.
+DeepTone is a mobile application built with Flutter that uses artificial intelligence to help users deepen their voice through comprehensive analysis.
+The app provides statically measured speech metrics and personalized coaching to help users achieve a more authoritative, resonant vocal tone.
+Whether you're a professional speaker, want to sound more confident in meetings, or simply wish to develop a deeper voice, DeepTone offers targeted guidance based on objective analysis.

 ## Features